typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/users/workspace/teams/add

 ### Request
+Required
 - email: The email of the user
-- teams: Used for adding the user into teams within your account - optional,
+- teams: The collection of teams you wish to add the user to Optional
-- options: Used to enable certain options to perform
+- options:
+    - createTeamsIfNotExist - creates the team within the account if it does not already exist.
+Default = true

 Example request to add teams to a user by email.
 ```